scottwallacesh/concourse-terraform/README.md

 builds are handled automatically by [docker hub](https://hub.docker.com)

-custom build hooks are used to automatically build every version in the `tf-versions` file
+custom build hooks are used to automatically build and test every version in the `tf-versions` file

 # license